ergochat/ergo/docs/MANUAL.md

 As long as you are using official releases or release candidates of Oragono, any backwards-incompatible changes should be described in the changelog.

-The database has schema versioning; upgrades that involve incompatible changes to the database require schema changes.
-If you have `datastore.autoupgrade` enabled in your config, any schema changes will be automatically applied the first time you restart your server on the new version.
+The database is versioned; upgrades that involve incompatible changes to the database require updating the database.
+If you have `datastore.autoupgrade` enabled in your config, the database will be backed up and upgraded when you restart your server when required.
 Otherwise, you can apply upgrades manually:

 1. Stop your server
 1. Make a backup of your database file
 1. Run `oragono upgradedb` (from the same working directory and with the same arguments that you would use when running `oragono run`)
 1. Start the server again

-If you want to run our master branch as opposed to our releases, come find us in #oragono and we can guide you around any potential pitfalls.
+If you want to run our master branch as opposed to our releases, come find us in our channel and we can guide you around any potential pitfalls.

 --------------------------------------------------------------------------------------------